aosabook/500lines/objmodel/chapter.md

 ````

 The attribute-based
-model splits up the method calling into two steps: looking up an attribute
+model splits up method calling into two steps: looking up an attribute
-and then calling the result:
+and calling the result:

 ````python
 method = obj.f